trilogy-group/cloudfixLinter-demo-CDK/README.md

       Default output format [None]:

 5. This CDK project has 2 stacks, deploy them (if not done already)
-    #### NOTE- Please ensure that you have exported the `ACCOUNT_ID` and `REGION` as env vars before deploying resources.
+    ### NOTE- Please ensure that you have exported the `ACCOUNT_ID` and `REGION` as env vars before deploying resources.
-    - To export  `ACCOUNT_ID` and `REGION` as env vars run
+    - To export  `ACCOUNT_ID` and `REGION` as env vars and deploy the stack with as per cloudfix-linter run
     ```
-    export ACCOUNT_ID=YOUR_AWS_ACCOUNT_ID; export REGION=us-east-1;cdk deploy --all
+    export ACCOUNT_ID=<YOUR_AWS_ACCOUNT_ID>; export REGION=us-east-1;cdk deploy --all --output .cdkout
     ```
     **Note :-**
-       1. This will create .cdkout folder in your working directory with all the output from cdk deployment.
+       This will create .cdkout folder in your working directory with all the output from cdk deployment.
-       2. For demo purpose we have already deployed both the stacks (CfDemoStack, CDKDemoStack2) in Q3 of TrilogyAccount.
-You can skip this step if you have logged in to the mentioned account.

 6. Run the following command to generate reccos

     ```
     python utils/gen_recco.py CdkStackmain CdkSimpleResourcesStackmain
     ```

 7. Use mock cloudfix responses:
     1. Go to VS Code settings
     2. Search `cloudfix-linter`
     3. Check `Override Cloud Fix Results For Testing`

-8. Run (this is a temporary step, it'll be removed in future releases)
-    ```
-    cdk synth --output .cdkout
-    ```
-9. Open one of the typescript files and save it
+8. Open one of the typescript files and save it

-10. Wait for a few seconds, and the recommendations will show up
+9. Wait for a few seconds, and the recommendations will show up

 ### Steps to use repo with Cloudfix-linter CLI

 1. Follow the step 1 and step 2 mentioned above

 2. Add the binary to `PATH`